 Author Susan Wise Bauer

-The book is part of a bigger collection of the different centers of culture that shaped the world throughout ancient times.
+The History of the Ancient World is part of a bigger collection of the different centers of culture that shaped the world throughout ancient times.
 As the title says, it ends when Constantine converted to Christianity and united the Roman Empire.
 Therefore, it is not only one of the best books on ancient Greece.
 However, the sections on Greece, and others that connect to the country, are pretty thorough and well documented.
 What I found interesting is that the author considers a couple of biblical characters as true historic figures!
 As far as I know, there’s no scientific evidence that Moses and Abraham ever existed.
 In any case, the book is a pleasure to read.

 The Darkening Age: The Christian Destruction of the Classical World